 See International Dark Sky Association for Dark Sky Friendly Lighting.

-Describe the lighting plan for the site and its dark sky friendly features: Lighting components around the building will be on wall scones with downward shield.

--Programmable lights, energy-efficiencient

-- -Lighting on demand - -Wireless technology to control lighting and other features will be utilized in the project
+Lighting components around the building will be on wall scones with downward shield. -Programmable lights, energy-efficiencient -Lighting on demand -Wireless technology to control lighting and other features will be utilized in the project -- --